lando/platformsh/docs/development.md

 ## Testing

-Its best to familiarize yourself with how Lando [does testing](https://docs.lando.dev/contrib/contrib-testing.html) in general before proceeding.
+It's best to familiarize yourself with how Lando [does testing](https://docs.lando.dev/contrib/contrib-testing.html) in general before proceeding.

 ### Unit Tests